Woman avoids penalty for offering muffins and talking to jurors during sex abuse trial

 She engaged in small talk before she said: "I know I'm not supposed to talk to you."

-"I was unsure at the start but now it is coming out," she continued.
+"I was unsure at the start but now I think the truth is coming out," she continued.

 Concerned, the two jurors thought the interaction would land them and the woman in trouble with the judge.